abhinine4/lighting_classifier/README.md

 # Lighting Classifier

 A Random Forest model that parses pdf documents, classifies and predicts whether the pdf is for a lighting product or not.

+The RF model achieves **88.75%** on test dataset.

-### Usage
+### Setup
 - Create conda environment

     ```conda create --name test_par python=3.10```